Origin Story

 A sanctuary, recognized by the world.

-Our lagoons sit inside the El Vizcaíno Biosphere Reserve — the largest wildlife sanctuary in Latin America and a UNESCO World Heritage Site.
+Our lagoons sit inside one of the largest wildlife sanctuaries in Latin America — a UNESCO World Heritage Site in Baja California.

-Every winter, the Pacific gray whale travels 12,000 kilometers from the Bering Sea to Ojo de Liebre lagoon to give birth.
+Every winter, the Pacific gray whale travels 12,000 kilometers from the Bering Sea to Baja California to give birth.
 We share this place.
 We protect it.

 12,000 km · One Lagoon